JillTempelmeyer/actum-documentation.github.io/Introduction/ach-transaction-types.md

 * Through a direct API integration.

-SUBMISSION DEADLINES
-THROUGH THE API:
+## Submission Deadlines

+### Through the API

-Most transactions must be submitted to Actum by 4:00 PM (Central) in order to be included in that day’s batch file for processing.
+Most transactions must be submitted to Actum by 4:00 PM (Central Time) in order to be included in that day’s batch file for processing.
 Transactions that are submitted after that time will be processed the following day.
 Originators that need a later submission deadline (e.g., West Coast and/or online businesses) can sign up for Actum’s Late-Night Processing service, which pushes back the submission deadline from 4:00 PM to 9:00 PM (Central).
 Both submission deadlines allow for transactions to take effect (i.e., be reflected in the Receiver’s bank account) the following banking day, usually at 9:00 AM (RDFI’s local time).

 It’s important to note that Actum accepts transactions around the clock and will not decline a transaction for being late; it will simply be included in the next day’s batch.

-There are two transaction types that have an earlier submission deadline: Same-Day Debits and Same-Day Credits.
+There are two transaction types that have an earlier submission deadline: **Same-Day Debits** and **Same-Day Credits**.
 These transactions need to be submitted to Actum by 11:00 AM (Central) in order to take effect by 4:00 PM (Central) later that day.

-THROUGH THE SFTP:
+### Through the SFTP

-Transaction files submitted to us through the SFTP can take a little longer to process before being sent to the ODFI, so the submission deadlines are 30 minutes before the above times:
+Transaction files submitted to us through the SFTP can take longer to process prior to being sent to the ODFI.
+Therefore, the submission deadlines are 30 minutes prior to the API cutoff times, as shown in the following details:

-•	Regular transactions must be submitted by 3:30 PM (Central)
+*	Regular transactions must be submitted by 3:30 PM (Central)
-•	Late-Night transactions must be submitted by 8:30PM (Central)
+*	Late-Night transactions must be submitted by 8:30PM (Central)
-•	Same-Day transactions must be submitted by 10:30AM (Central) (1) DEBITS
+*	Same-Day transactions must be submitted by 10:30AM (Central)

+(1) DEBITS
 ACH Debits are used to pull money from the Receiver’s account.
 They are the most common transaction type.
 Each Debit transaction must include the following data: